rishidabre/minesweeper/README.md

 Classic Minesweeper for playing on terminal.

 ## Overview
 This is developed with Python 2.7.12 on Ubuntu 16.04 LTS.
-If you have a similar system, just download the script [minesweeper.py](minesweeper.py) and start by running:
+If you have a similar setup, just download the script [minesweeper.py](minesweeper.py) and start by running:

 `./minesweeper.py`